Singled [Out]: A documentary on the rise of the single woman

 FT: It just seems as though the older men get with no pressure on them.
 They get better looking with their salt and pepper hair and everything and society is content to let them wait for love.
 While us women seem to get the ‘left on the shelf’ label.
 The men simply haven’t chosen yet, while I haven’t been picked.
 And that’s a bit ouch, I think.

 MG: This is exactly where women get this sense of failure from.

-FT: But didn’t you say it was an empowering film??
+FT: But it is an empowering film…?